Allegheny Health Network Doctor Explains Importance Of Coronavirus Herd Immunity

 In the end, time is the driving factor to living life mitigation-free.

 “If we look at what happened in Europe, we don’t want to open too quickly.
-We have to monitor the situation daily,” Dr. Itskowitz said.MORE NEWS: Pittsburgh Pirates Delaying Ticket Sales In Hopes Of Letting More Fans Into PNC Park
+We have to monitor the situation daily,” Dr. Itskowitz said.MORE NEWS: 'Let Me Google That:' Reliance On Technology Causing 'Digital Amnesia' In Our Brains

 As we push to herd immunity, people want to know if this will be an annual vaccine.
 Doctors said they believe the vaccine will last longer than a year, but you could need to be revaccinated depending on how effective it is against the COVID-19 variants.